 Field-hunting tip

-Look in supergene copper deposits, hydrothermal veins country — that is the host setting where djurleite typically forms.
+Look in supergene copper deposits, hydrothermal veins country, the host setting where djurleite typically forms.
 If you start seeing chalcocite, bornite, chalcopyrite in float, you are in the right ground.
 Field specimens usually show a massive, granular, or thin tabular crystals habit, so train your eye for that shape before scanning the outcrop.